The program’s Equity, Diversity and Inclusion Action Plan

 Only Indigenous individuals from Turtle Island (encompassing Canada and the United States of America) can self-identify under the category of Indigenous Peoples within the program.
 The term “Indigenous Peoples” in the program’s self-identification form applies to the original peoples of North America and their descendants: i.e., First Nations, Inuit and Métis Peoples.
 Indigenous scholars from other parts of the world may self-identify as a member of a visible minority group in Question 5 of the form, and may indicate Indigenous in the “I identify as” section provided.

-Racialized minorities—Can you clarify what is being asked?
+Visible minorities—Can you clarify what is being asked?

-Note: This question will be used by the program to monitor representation within the program, to monitor the institutions’ progress toward their equity targets for racialized minorities and to monitor for potential bias in the program’s peer review process.
+Note: This question will be used by the program to monitor representation within the program, to monitor the institutions’ progress toward their equity targets for racialized individuals, and to monitor for potential bias in the program’s peer review process.

 Population group—Can you clarify what is being asked?